MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 1. On the top menu, select **Cloud-hosted environments**.
 1. Select your environment from the list.
 1. In the environment information on the right, select **Log on to environment**.
 You will be sent to the Commerce Headquarters.
-1. Make sure that the **USRT** legal entity is selected in the upper-right corner and is selected during all post-provisioning configuration activities.
+1. Make sure that the **USRT** legal entity is selected in the upper-right corner.

+During post-provisioning activities in Commerce Headquarters, make sure that **USRT** legal entity is always selected.

 ## Configure the point of sale in Headquarters